jeremyblum/ComboLockPath/README.md

 AOBS
 ABGC
 - right now only restriction is that the min distance is at least 6 (meaning that two wheels need to be turned).
 This restriction could be removed when implementing the previous ones.

+To run the program, you need to provide the following input via standard input.
+On a line by itself, you enter n, the number of wheels.
+Then the next n lines should contain the letters on each wheel as a string, e.g.:

+4

+ABCDEFGHIJ

+ABCDEFGHIJ

+ABCDEFGHIJ

+ABCD FGHIJ